trenchproject/TrenchR/README.md

 ### Using the package

-For eg. to fund zenith angle of a location, you can use the `zenith_angle()` function.
-It takes day of the year, lat/lon and the hour.
-Below is an example invocation.
+For eg. to find the zenith angle of a location, you can use the `zenith_angle()` function.
+It inputs the day of the year, lat/lon and the hour.
+Below is an example implementation.

 ```{r}
 library(TrenchR)